Body Art Inspection Results

 Follow up inspections, or reinspections, are conducted only when the health inspector has determined during a regular health inspection that a follow up inspection is required to verify compliance with documented California Body Art Regulations violations noted during the regular health inspection.

-The most recent inspection results for facilities that occurred over the last two (2) years are displayed on this website.
+Only the most recent health inspection results for facilities that occurred over the last two (2) years are available via links from this webpage.
 If the facility recently underwent an ownership change, then only the most recent inspection results following the ownership change and which apply to the new owner are displayed.